 Tips

-This is the single most important step if you want crispy pork belly bites.
+This is the single most important step for getting crispy pork belly bites.
 Use paper towels and press down firmly on every side of each cube to remove as much moisture as possible.

 If the surface is still wet when it hits the air fryer, the pork will steam instead of crisping up.
-You’ll end up with chewy, rubbery pieces instead of that golden crunch you’re going for.
+You’ll end up with soft, chewy bites instead of that golden crunchy exterior you’re going for.

 Related Recipes